Aprine/MiniOneRec-5090D/README.md

 5. The project evaluates local improvements over its matched R0 baseline; it does not claim superiority over the published full-scale MiniOneRec system.

-## CV-Ready Description

-**Efficient Generative Recommendation with Qwen2.5-3B on RTX 5090D**<br>
-Independent Research Project

-- Reproduced and extended a MiniOneRec-style semantic-ID generative recommendation pipeline on a single RTX 5090D using Qwen2.5-3B and constrained beam decoding.
-- Built reproducible SFT, evaluation, experiment-archiving, and SID-diagnostic workflows; conducted controlled ablations on semantic initialization, LoRA, collision-aware SID construction, and history pruning.
-- Designed a reference-free pairwise SID preference objective with prefix-aware hard negatives, improving HR@20 by `2.9%` and NDCG@20 by `8.5%` over the matched final-only baseline in the current sampled benchmark, with zero invalid predictions.
-- Ongoing work evaluates seed stability, stronger hard-negative mining, and transfer across data scales and item domains.

 ## Attribution and License

 This repository is a research extension of the open-source